When it comes to investing in the stock market, you have a lot of different choices to make.

 Margin rates vary depending on the amount of margin the client is taking using.
 The general rates are between 3.99% and 6.99%.

 Vanguard’s mission is to level the playing field for all investors.
-Big or small, they are committed to taking a stand for their investors by treating them fairly and giving them the best chance for investment success.
+Big or small, the company is committed to taking a stand for investors by treating them fairly and giving them the best chance for investment success.

 Vanguard's founder Jack Bogle has a cult-like following of so-called "Bogleheads" that share his philosophies of low-cost, passive index investing.

-Since 1975, Vanguard has been providing low-cost ETFs for its investors to gain maximal diversification and to take the subjectivity of a money manager out of the equation for returns.
+Since 1975, Vanguard has been providing low-cost ETFs for its investors to gain maximum diversification and to take the subjectivity of a money manager out of the equation for returns.

 You can purchase Vanguard funds through any brokerage, including Webull!
 This is accomplished by buying ETFs or exchange-traded funds.
 Typically, this is the most cost-effective way to invest in index funds.